the-new-developers/tnd-website/website/src/events/2019-08-11-building-your-portfolio.md

 author: Rodney
 ---
 Get started with Git and learn how to contribute to an open source project with Dat Nguyen.

+\*registration for this event is not currently open, please check back after the first week of classes.